 yacc(1).

-Chapter 5 in the UNIX System V Programmer's Guide.
+Programmer's Guide.

 The -r option is not yet fully operational.

 lint - a C program checker

 lint [option] ... file ...

 The lint command attempts to detect features of the C program files that are likely to be bugs, non-portable, or wasteful.
 It also checks type usage more strictly than the compilers.
 Among the things that are currently detected are unreachable statements, loops not entered at the top, automatic variables declared and not used, and logical expressions whose value is constant.
 Moreover, the usage of functions is checked to find functions that return values in some places and not in others, functions called with varying numbers or types of arguments, and functions whose values are not used or whose values are used but none returned.